kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 <h3 id="toc-quota">Dealing with quota</h3>

 Currently, it's not possible to [request `PERSISTENT` quota](/tutorials/file/filesystem/#toc-requesting-quota) in a Worker context.
-I recommend taking care of quota issues outside of workers.
+I recommend taking care of quota issues outside of Workers.
 The process could look like something this:

-1.  worker.js: wrap any FileSystem API code in a `try/catch` so any `QUOTA_EXCEED_ERR` errors will be caught.
+1.  worker.js: Wrap any FileSystem API code in a `try/catch` so any `QUOTA_EXCEED_ERR` errors are caught.
-2. worker.js: if you catch a `QUOTA_EXCEED_ERR`, send a `postMessage('get me more quota')` back to the main app.
+2. worker.js: If you catch a `QUOTA_EXCEED_ERR`, send a `postMessage('get me more quota')` back to the main app.
-3. main app: go through the `window.webkitStorageInfo.requestQuota()` dance when #2 is received.
+3. main app: Go through the `window.webkitStorageInfo.requestQuota()` dance when #2 is received.
-4. main app: after the user grants more quota, send `postMessage('resume writes')` back to the worker to inform it of additional storage space.
+4. main app: After the user grants more quota, send `postMessage('resume writes')` back to the worker to inform it of additional storage space.

-That's a fairly involved workaround, but should work.
+That's a fairly involved workaround, but it should work.
 See [requesting quota](/tutorials/file/filesystem/#toc-requesting-quota) for more information on using `PERSISTENT` storage with the FileSystem API.

 <h2 id="toc-files-dirs">Working with files and directories</h2>